-Within education settings, transmission of SARS-CoV-2 occurs but appears to belimited.
-Transmission of SARS-CoV-2 in schools appears to be affected by how widespread the virus is in the broader community.[62-64] The CDC notes that although outbreaks in schools can occur, multiple studies have shown that transmission in school settings is typically lower than - or at least similar to - levels of community transmission, when prevention strategies are in place in schools.
-[65]
+Within education settings, transmission of SARS-CoV-2 occurs but appears to be limited.
+Transmission of SARS-CoV-2 in schools appears to be affected by how widespread the virus is in the broader community.[63-65] The CDC notes that although outbreaks in schools can occur, multiple studies have shown that transmission in school settings is typically lower than - or at least similar to - levels of community transmission, when prevention strategies are in place in schools.[66]

-Overall, in the school environment, transmission is more likely to occur between adults, followed by adult-to-child transmission, with the risks of child-to-child or child-to-adult transmission being considerably less.
+Overall, in the school environment, transmission is more likely to occur between adults, followed by adultto-child transmission, with the risks of child-to-child or child-to-adult transmission being considerably less.

-- An investigation of SARS-CoV-2 transmission in a Georgia school district during December 1, 2020- January 22, 2021, identified nine clusters of COVID-19 cases involving 13 educators and 32 students at six elementary schools.
+- An investigation of SARS-CoV-2 transmission in a Georgia school district during 1 December 2020 to 22 January 2021 identified nine clusters of COVID-19 cases involving 13 educators and 32 students at six elementary schools.
 Two clusters involved probable educator-to-educator transmission that was followed by educator-to-student transmission in classrooms and resulted in approximately one half (15 of 31) of school-associated cases.
-The paper concluded that educators might play a central role in in-school transmission networks.[63] - Data from a prospective, cross-sectional analysis from the UK's national surveillance also found the majority of cases were in staff.
-Following the reopening of educational settings during the summer mini-term from 01 June-21 July 2020, staff were found to have an increased risk of infection.
-Staff had higher incidence than students (27 cases [95%CI, 23-32] per 100,000 per day among staff compared with 18 cases [14-24] in early years students, 6.0 cases [4.3-8.2] in primary school students, and 6.8 cases [2.7-14] in secondary school students]), and most cases linked to outbreaks were in staff members (154 [73%] staff vs 56 [27%] children of 210 total cases).
-The probable transmission direction for the 55 confirmed outbreaks was: staff-to-staff (n=26), staff-to-student (n=8), student-to-staff (n=16) and student-to-student (n=5).[64, 66]
+The paper concluded that educators might play a central role in in-school transmission networks.[64] - Data from a prospective, cross-sectional analysis from the UK's national surveillance also found most cases were in staff.
+Following the reopening of educational settings during the summer miniterm from 1 June-21 July 2020, staff were found to have an increased risk of infection.
+Staff had higher incidence than students (27 cases [95% CI:, 23-32] per 100,000 per day among staff compared with 18 cases [14-24] in early years students, 6.0 cases [4.3-8.2] in primary school students, and 6.8 cases [2.7-14] in secondary school students]), and most cases linked to outbreaks were among staff members (154 [73%] staff vs 56 [27%] children of 210 total cases).
+The probable transmission direction for the 55 confirmed outbreaks was: staff-to-staff (n=26), staff-to-student (n=8), student-to-staff (n=16) and student-to-student (n=5).[65, 67]

-• Data from New South Wales shows that the largest risk to children in schools is from adults.
-There were 59 individuals (34 students [57.6%] and 25 staff members [42.3%]) from 51 educational settings (19 schools and 32 ECEC services) confirmed as primary COVID-19 cases who had an opportunity to transmit SARS-CoV-2 to others in their school or early childhood centres.
+Data from New South Wales shows that the largest risk to children in schools is from adults.
+There were 59 individuals (34 students [57.6%] and 25 staff members [42.3%]) from 51 educational settings (19 schools and 32 ECEC services) confirmed as primary COVID-19 cases who had an opportunity to transmit SARS-COV-2 to others in their school or early childhood centres.
 2,347 individuals (1,830 students [77.9%] and 517 staff members [22.0%]) were identified as close contacts of these 59 primary cases.
 106 secondary cases (69 students and 37 staff members) occurred in 19 of the 51 educational settings resulting in a secondary attack rate (SAR) of 4.7%.
 The highest transmission rate occurred between staff members (16.9%).
-The rate was low in primary schools (1.7%), however this would have been affected by many primary schools being closed.
+The rate was low in primary schools (1.7%); however, this would have been affected by school holidays and subsequent limited attendance.
 Early childhood education centres remained fully open during the report period, and there was an overall SAR of 6.4%.
-When transmission did occur to children, the household tertiary attack rates following exposure to a secondary case from a school was 70.7%.[67]
+When transmission did occur to children, the household tertiary attack rates following exposure to a secondary case from a school was 70.7%.[68]
 Figure 1 provides a breakdown of transmission routes and the associated risks.